Also Known As:

 At around the same time, a professional Japanese puzzler named Tetsuya Nishio invented a puzzle that worked on a similar principle, called Oekaki-Logic.
 Puzzles filtered through to several Japanese titles.
 In 1990, 'The Sunday Telegraph' published Non Ishida's puzzles under the name Nonograms (so-named by the UK supplier James Dalgety, with a nod to Non Ishida).

-The enduring popularity of this puzzle outside Japan is largely due to the persistance and enthusiasm of one man, Dave Green.
+The enduring popularity of this puzzle outside Japan is largely due to the persistence and enthusiasm of one man, Dave Green.
 He came across the puzzle on a trip to Tokyo in 1994, began to create his own puzzles with the help of a friend (Igor Lerner) and set up a company called Conceptis to market them.
 He has since introduced Hanjie to publishers in 35 countries.

 Each puzzle consists of a blank grid with clues to the left of every row and across the top of every column.
 The object is to reveal a hidden picture by shading blocks in each row and column so their length and sequence corresponds to the clues, and there is at least one empty square between adjacent blocks.